 For further information about the Excellence in Patient Engagement for Patient Safety award program and past annual competitions, see http://www.patientsafetyinstitute.ca/en/Events/PatientChampionAwards/Pages/default.aspx

 • With support from the conference’s title sponsor Sodexo, NHLC 2019 is pleased to offer at least three travel awards to a maximum of $1500 to enable additional patient representative attendance at this year’s conference in Toronto by covering travel, accommodations and associated incidental costs.
 Further information is available here.

 • Depending on the number of travel award applications received, NHLC may be able to offer complimentary registrations (which include meals and incidentals) to patient and family representatives from local patient advisory councils.

-• In addition, a reduced rate in conference registration fees is provided for patient group representatives who are not part of the advertised program and who do not receive a scholarship.
+• In addition, a reduced rate in conference registration fees is provided for patients who are not part of the advertised program and who do not receive a scholarship.

 • NHLC strongly encourages partners who include patients representatives in their presentations also provide for their travel and accommodations.

 • Each year, the venue chosen accommodates all disability requirements.
 In 2019, NHLC will be held at the Westin Harbour Castle in Toronto, which meets all local and provincial accessibility requirements.

 • NHLC will make some of its plenaries accessible through free livestreaming accessible online.
 The Twitter hashtag #NHLC2019 will be actively promoted prior to and during the events so that participants, including virtual patient participants, can join the conversation and discuss presentations, key learnings, etc. The conference will obtain many presentation slides from speakers, and host them on our website for free viewing and downloading.

 NHLC will evaluate the success of these elements and look for further ways to improve and include patients and their families in future conferences.
 NHLC recognizes and endorses the essential contribution of patients and families in the development of the conference.
 We welcome your questions and ideas on how we can further our commitment.
 Please contact us at email@example.com.